bengarrett/RetroTxt/docs/menus.md

 ##### Scan lines

 Apply a subtle scan line effect to the background of the page.
-The effect is more pronounced on light backgrounds but is not applied to the text.
+The result is more pronounced on light backgrounds and is not applied to the text.

 #### Transcode text

 Character encoding is complicated and the execution not always precise.
-If you encounter text that is not displaying as expected, you can transcode the text to display a different set of characters.
+If you encounter text that is not displaying as expected, you can transcode the text to show a different set of characters.
 Transcode text selections only apply to the active browser tab.

 ![Font options selection](assets/menu_transcode_text.png)